GRBATec/show-control-template/README.md

-# ATec ShowControl - Plain
+# ATec ShowControl - Template

 ATec ShowControl is intended to be run on a local mobile device on any event to control the show.
 It is a web application that can be accessed by any device with a web browser.

 ## Usage

-The `master` branch contains the plain or base version to start creating a new show control system for a specific event.
+The `master` branch contains a base version to start creating a new show control system for a specific event.
-Simply clone this branch to a new one and start adding your configurations and features.

-Clone the repository and run the following commands:
+To run the web app, run the following commands:

 ```bash
 # frontend build